 At Abundant Summers we create a camp experience that gives children a chance to explore their own worthwhile investigations and just be kids.
 With a curriculum that is grounded in ecofeminist pedagogy*, we are focused on the practice of social justice and diversity.
 We are committed to fostering a sense of mindfulness and responsibility in each child.
 We don't separate kids by age or ability level, rather we support kids in supporting each other.
 We want families to be able to play together, so while we are geared toward kids ages 4-10, we invite siblings as young as 2 and as old as 14 to be Junior Campers or Future Facilitators.

 Each camp day runs from 9:00 am - 3:30 pm.
-Free before and after care are available with prior arrangement.
-Campers shape their camp day.
+Free before and after care (8:30 am - 5:30 pm) option are available at sign-up.
+Our campers shape their camp day.
 Shared snack and mealtimes shape the outline of the day, and between gathering times, children choose whether to participate in a structured activity like kickball, fishing, or mask-making, or choose to use the unstructured time to build, climb, read, or make art.

 The Camp Experience